If Hookup Culture Is Empowering, Why Am I Miserable?

 Some women feel forced to participate in hookup culture

-So if women like myself aren't having fun and—even worse—are getting saddled with short-term hurt and long-term mental and emotional consequences, why do we participate?
+So if women like myself aren't having fun and—even worse—are getting saddled with short-term hurt and long-term mental and emotional consequences, why do we participate in hookup culture?

 Research suggests that while many women go into hookups hoping it will progress to a traditional romantic relationship, most men do not.
-In a 2013 study from The Kinsey Institute of Research in Sex, Gender and Reproduction 42.9 percent of women participants admit wanting a traditional romantic relationship as the result of a hookup, while only 29 percent of men reported being interested in the same outcome.
+In a 2013 study from The Kinsey Institute of Research in Sex, Gender and Reproduction, 42.9 percent of women participants admit wanting a traditional romantic relationship as the result of a hookup.
+Only 29 percent of men reported being interested in the same outcome.

 "We're not being true to ourselves, we're not being honest with ourselves when we try to play this game," Morgan warned.
 "We're pretending, 'Oh, I can be emotionless.
 I can hook up and not be hurt or feel some type of way.'"

-She warns that adopting the I-can-hookup-and-not-feel-hurt-or-some-type-of-way strategy, in addition to being dissonant with our body's biological desires and dishonest, has other consequences, too.
+She warned that adopting the "I-can-hook-up-and-not-feel-hurt-or-some-type-of-way" strategy, in addition to being dissonant with our body's biological desires and dishonest, has other consequences, too.